aspiazza/AJISAI/README.md

       > - Will need to create docker file to set up container
       > - Will need to create a requirements.txt to download packages
       > - Maybe mount this on a cloud service

+- X-Misc
+    + Whatever Needed
+      > - Contains scratch files and notes when testing before reflecting on Pipline code

 - Nucleus.py
     + custom libraries, datetime, keras, numba, os, sys, tensorflow